Alefe Santos: Eastleigh (loan)

 On 10 November 2016, National League side Eastleigh announced that they had reached an agreement with Derby to sign Santos on a short-term loan until 2 January 2017.
 His loan was cut short after just 28 days, when Derby exercised their right to call him back from Eastleigh.

 Yeovil Town

 On 25 July 2017, following a successful trial period, Santos signed for League Two club Yeovil Town signing a two-year contract.
 At the end of the 2018–19 season, Santos was released by Yeovil following the club's relegation from the Football League.

-Aldershot Town
+Non-League

 On 5 July 2019, Santos agreed to join National League side, Aldershot Town on a one-year deal.

-Weymouth

 On 31 August 2020, Santos signed for newly-promoted National League side Weymouth.
 Santos left the club at the end of the season after making just eight appearances in all competitions.

-Chippenham Town

 On 21 June 2021, Santos joined National League South side Chippenham Town.
 Santos signed on for a second season in June 2022 following a record league finish for the club and defeat in the play-offs.

+On 22 June 2023, Santos signed for Southern League Premier Division South club Poole Town.
+Santos made his debut against Hendon coming on as a second half substitute for Luke Nippard.

+On 16 October 2023, Santos joined National League North club Gloucester City following his departure from Poole Town.
+In January 2024, he joined Tiverton Town, before returning to Poole Town in March of the same year.